 If you are currently on defense in terms of your marketing strategy and find yourself faced with a reduction in resources, this article can help eliminate waste in your marketing budget while minimizing impact on bottom-line results.

-To get the most out of it, you should have an established set of marketing objectives, solid tracking and analytics, and reasonable KPIs and benchmarks from which to compare from.
+To get the most out of the article, you should have an established set of marketing objectives, solid tracking and analytics, and reasonable KPIs and benchmarks for analyzing results.

-In this series, I am introducing ways to make each dollar of your marketing and advertising budget work harder by freeing up money being spent on what’s not working and reallocating it to areas where you are gaining traction.
-When done properly, this cuts the dead weight and accelerates growth and customer acquisition at the same time.
+In this series, I am introducing ways to make each dollar of your marketing and advertising budget work harder by freeing up money that is being spent on things that are not working and reallocating the money to areas where you are gaining traction.
+When done properly, this cuts dead weight and accelerates growth and customer acquisition at the same time.

-To that end, I’m introducing a strategic framework that will help to prioritize all of the opportunities, which is the impact vs. effort framework.
+To that end, I’m introducing a strategic framework that will help you prioritize your marketing opportunities.
+It is called the impact vs. effort framework.